My favorite gear

 MacBook Air M1 (2020) 8GB/512GB

-The absolute best value laptop I can think of, even in 2024!
+The absolute best value laptop I can think of, if you can snag one!

 Camera and lenses for both video and photos: